bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 All creatures within that area when a tremor occurs must make a DC 13 + your proficiency bonus Dexterity saving throw.
 On a failed save, they fall prone and take 3d10 bludgeoning damage.
 If they fail the saving throw by 5 or more, they are also staggered until the start of your next turn.
 On a success, they take half damage and are not prone.
 Objects in the area take 30 bludgeoning damage.
 Walls and buildings take double damage and may collapse.

-Fissures radiate through the area--for a cone, there is one 5' wide, 10' deep fissure that affects a contiguous line of your choice; for the circular one there are 4, each starting at right angles to the others.
+Fissures radiate through the area.
+For a cone, there is one 5' wide, 10' deep fissure that affects a contiguous line of your choice; for the circular one there are 4, each starting at right angles to the others.
 Fissures can pass through each other, but cannot occupy the same space for more than one space.
 If a Medium or smaller, non-hovering creature is in one of these lines when it appears, it makes the initial Dexterity saving throw at disadvantage and takes an additional 3d10 bludgeoning damage.
 Wall segments in such fissures may entirely collapse (at the GM's discretion).
 The fissures are difficult terrain.

 ### Etherealness
 **Tags.** Arcane, Lesser